kledsonhugo/azure-ado-selfagent/README.md

 <summary>Expand for instructions</summary>

 <br><br>

+> **Note**

-To be successful and get the most of this section, you are encouraged to have the [Docker Runtime](https://docs.docker.com/docker-for-windows/install/) ready.
+> To be successful and get the most of this section, you are encouraged to have the [Docker Runtime](https://docs.docker.com/docker-for-windows/install/) ready.

 <br><br>

 1. Go to your organization and select **Organization settings**.